 - The generations of Jacob (37:2 – 50:26)

 These eleven documents originally family records of God’s chosen line and kindred families which composed the Book of Genesis cover the first two Thousand Years of men’s history from the creation of man to the settlement of God’s chosen people in Egypt.

 Satan’s Fall – The Cause of The Darkness and Chaos

-The chaos and darkness on the waters of the deep was a result of Satan’s fall!
+Genesis chapter one describes the chaos and darkness on the waters of the deep.
+This was a catastrophic result of Satan’s fall!
 According to the book of Job, when God originally create the earth it was NOT a waste void: God always creates beauty and form with light and joy!

 Job 38:7 – who laid its (earth’s) cornerstone, 7 When the morning stars sang together And all the sons of God shouted for joy?

 The Concordant Version of Genesis translates the opening verses of Genesis as follows: